suzannepk/slurm_HPCC/README.md

 ```
 MPI 000 - OMP 000 - HWT 001 - Node frontier035
 ```
 This means MPI task 000 and OpenMP process 000 ran on hardware thread 001 on node 35.
-The OpemMP process ID defaults to 000 in hello_mpi_omp, when we have no processes running.

-To see if you got the same result from your job do:
+To see if you got the same result from your job, do:

 ```
 ls